Miller-Boyett: History

 Originally, the company was set up at Paramount Television when the company was formed.
 After Milkis left the company, Miller and Boyett left Paramount to work for Lorimar Television in 1985, which was folded into Warner Bros.
 Television in 1993.
 Despite the fact that the company shut down as Miller-Boyett-Warren Productions, it was, and still is, referred to as "Miller-Boyett Productions" (or just simply "Miller-Boyett").

-In 2013, Boyett returned to TV producing under his own production nameplate, Robert L. Boyett Productions.
+In 2013, Boyett returned to television producing under his own production nameplate, Robert L. Boyett Productions.
 With veteran producer Robert Horn, he co-created the FX sitcom Partners, which was co-produced by his company, along with Robert Horn Productions, Grammnet Productions and Debmar-Mercury, among other contributors.
 Robert L. Boyett Productions alone was originally said to be in development with Jeff Franklin Productions for the upcoming 2016 Full House sequel series, Fuller House.
 However, when a front cover image of the first Fuller House shooting script was made public in late July 2015, both Miller and Boyett were listed as executive producers on the script, with Miller-Boyett Productions being listed at the bottom of the cover page—thus confirming that the production company has been effectively resurrected.